-There is growing scientific acceptance for Mr. Sheldrake’s thesis, some of which he outlines in his lecture.
+There is growing scientific acceptance for Mr. Sheldrake’s thesis — which was originally Buddha’s thesis — some of which he outlines in his lecture (video below).
 In fact, consciousness studies is one of the most exciting frontier areas of science today.

 Nobel Prize winning neuroscience Professor Eccles supports the theory that the mind is a separate entity and cannot be “reduced down to the brain cell processes,” according to the Horizon Research Foundation.